Early Years Fellowship

 Investing in early childhood is critical to create opportunities for all children to grow into healthy, educated, and capable people and to address inequality and improve outcomes later in life.
 Governments are increasingly seeking advice and support from the World Bank to increase investments in the early years and improve the quality of early childhood services.
 The World Bank Group’s Early Learning Partnership (ELP) launched the Early Years Fellowship in 2016 to support governments and World Bank teams to scale up investments in Early Childhood Development (ECD) with a multi-sectoral approach across education, health, nutrition, social protection and other relevant sectors.
 Key objectives of the Fellowship include:

-i.
-Build the capacity of young professionals in the field to respond to client needs related to ECD, reducing reliance on technical assistance from abroad and ensuring a more sustainable, contextually specific and informed response to the challenges associated with scale-up of ECD services at country level;
+- To build the capacity of young professionals in countries to respond to client country needs related to ECD, thereby reducing reliance on technical assistance from abroad and ensuring a more sustainable, contextually specific and informed response to the challenges associated with scale-up of ECD services at country level;

-ii.
-Improve the quality of ECD analytical work and program implementation in countries by increasing the number of experienced professionals available to advise and support country governments and World Bank teams; and
+- To improve the quality of ECD analytical work and program implementation in countries by increasing the number of experienced professionals available to advise and support country governments and World Bank teams on ECD; and